 - USB port to connect to your computer

 With this option, you can also multitrack your recording.
 This means that if you’re using ProTools, Garageband, Logic, or Ableton, you can record both inputs at the same time to separate tracks.
-This will allow you to adjust the volumes of both tracks (guitar & vocals for example), after you have recorded them both at the same time.
+This will allow you to adjust the volumes of both tracks (guitar & vocals, for example) after recording them both at the same time.

 The USB Audio Interface is a great solution for both Mac & PC Computer users.